Kaesong: Education

 As of 2002, Kaesong had 80 each public elementary schools which scattered in each unit of ri (village), 60 middle-high schools, 3 colleges and 3 universities such as Songdo University of Politics, Kaesong University of Education, and Kaesong Communist University.

 Transportation

 Kaesong is connected to Pyongyang and other cities by rail and highways.
 The city's main railway station is Kaesong Station, which is on the Pyongbu Line.

-There was a project to build a trolleybus line in this city though never completed.
+There was a plan to build a trolleybus line in this city, but it never came to fruition.